 Example 2: Supplementary Relative Clause

-The first is a textbook example of additional information being casually tacked on.
+This is a textbook example of additional information casually tacked on.

-This is a case where 'which is' has been omitted.
-In full, this would be '...the Basilisk, which is known also as the King of Serpents'.
+'Which is' has been omitted.
+In full, this sentence would be '...the Basilisk, which is known also as the King of Serpents'.

 The Taiwanese version: